wso2/docs-is/en/docs/guides/login/multi-attribute-login.md

     ![adding-claims-for-multi-attribute-login]({{base_path}}/assets/img/guides/adding-claims-for-multi-attribute-login.png)

-5. Click **Update**
+5. Click **Update** to save the changes.

-### Add Regular Expressions for Allowed Claims
+## Add regular expressions for allowed claims

 Once you have configured WSO2 Identity Server for multi-attribute login, you need to provide regular expressions for the allowed claims.
 Some claims have regex defined by default.

 If you need to define regex for a claim, follow the steps below.

-1. Open the WSO2 Identity Server management console.
+1. Open the Management Console.
-2. In the **Main** menu, under **Claims**, click **List**.
+2. Go to **Main** > **Claims** and click **List**.
 3. Select the claim you want to provide the regular expression for and click **Edit**.
 4. Enter the regex pattern under the **Regular Expression** field.
 5. Click **Update** to save the changes.